The list of car parks currently managed by the Authority is as follows:

 Coach parking (over 16 passengers)

-No coach parking facilities at Horton-in Ribblesdale and Aysgath Falls National Park Car Parks (alternative coach parking for Aysgarth Falls at The Falls, Church Bank, 50m from the Palmer Flatts Public House - charges apply )
+There is no coach parking facilities at Horton-in Ribblesdale and Aysgarth Falls National Park Car Parks (alternative coach parking for Aysgarth Falls at The Falls, Church Bank, 50m from the Aysgarth Falls Hotel - charges apply).

 10 minute parking